 The international country dialling code for the UK is +44.
-Mobile phone coverage is extensive using GSM 1800 networks, which may not be compatible with some dual-band US cell phones.
+Mobile phone coverage is extensive, using GSM 1800 networks which may not be compatible with some dual-band US cell phones.
 Internet cafes are available in all major towns and cities, train stations and airports and wifi is widely available.

-Airlink 100 buses connect between the airport and the city centre every 10 minutes, from early morning until after midnight, and cost £3.50; the journey takes approximately 25 minutes.
-There are many alternative buses, including Night Bus N22, Service 35 and Airdirect 747, that run to the city centre via a couple of stops en route.
-Stops for public buses are situated at stand 18 on the terminal forecourt road outside the UK Arrivals Hall.
+Airlink 100 buses connect the airport and the city centre every 10 minutes, from early morning until after midnight, and cost around £4; the journey takes approximately 30 minutes.
+There are many alternative buses, including Night Bus N22, Service 35 and Jat 747, that run to the city centre via a couple of stops en route.
+Stops for public buses are situated on the terminal forecourt road outside the main entrance.

 There is a car rental centre located next to the parking area, connected to the terminal by a covered walkway.
 Car rental companies include Alamo, Avis, Europcar, Budget, Thrifty, Hertz and National.

 The taxi ranks for airport taxis and city black cabs are outside the east end of the airport terminal.
-The drive to the city centre takes approximately 25 minutes and costs about £18.50.
+The drive to the city centre takes approximately 25 minutes.

-Facilities at the airport include ATMs, a bureau de change, shops, pharmacy, wifi, children's play area, baby change rooms, restaurants and bars.
-The Servicair Executive Lounge is available to departing passengers on the first floor past security.
-OHM Therapies is located near Gate 7 and offers massages.
+Facilities at the airport include ATMs, a bureau de change, shops, a pharmacy, wifi, a children's play area, baby change rooms, restaurants and bars.
+The Aspire Lounge is available to departing passengers on the first floor past security; bookings can be made online via the airport's website.
 The airport also has an art gallery displaying Scottish works near Gate 12.

-A multilevel car park is located just across from the terminal building; pricing is £1 for 10 minutes, £5 for 20 minutes, £7 for an hour, and £9 per hour thereafter.
+A multilevel car park is located just across from the terminal building; pricing is £3.50 for 15 minutes, £5 for 30 minutes, £7 for an hour, and varied amounts per hour thereafter.
 The long-term car park is a few minutes away; a courtesy bus ferries passengers to the terminal.